 “H&M Foundation has always wanted to take a systems change mindset in how we work, our ambition is to address root causes instead of the symptoms of social problems.
 We also believe that change is best achieved when a diverse group of people join forces and commit to a common agenda to solve complex challenges.
 By bringing together eight fantastic partners to work towards the same goal, we are confident that we can achieve more and contribute to creating long-term positive change,” says Maria Bystedt, Strategy Lead, H&M Foundation.

-The last date to apply to Techtonic – Innovations in Waste Management is January 31st, 2021.
+The last date to apply to Techtonic – Innovations in Circular Economy is January 31st, 2021.
 Get more information and apply here.